gcanti/fp-ts/docs/modules/Either.ts.md

 ## getSemigroup

 Semigroup returning the left-most non-`Left` value.
-If both operands are `Right`s then the inner values are concatenated using the provided `Semigroup`
+If both operands are `Right`s then the inner values are concatenated using the provided `Semigroup`.

 **Signature**